prjemian/whisker/index.rst

 Procedure
 =========

-Collect the fiber (whisker) as it has been given from the cat.
-Do *NOT* take it from the cat directly.
-Your relationship would be forever altered.

 Take a stiff piece of cardboard and cut out an opening large enough to measure most of the fiber length.